mstdokumaci/sudokumaci/zig/README.md

 ## Usage

 Run the solver by passing a filename as an argument.
 The file should contain one 81-character Sudoku puzzle per line, using '0' for empty cells.
-The output will be the solved puzzles, printed to standard output.
+The output will be the puzzles and solutions, printed to standard output.

 ```sh
 time ./main ../test-data/debug.sudokus > ../test-data/debug.solved